Bimtino/ActivityMonitor/ActivityMonitor/README.md

 ![ActivityMonitor Screenshot White](doc/ActivityMonitorMetricWB.png) ![ActivityMonitor Screenshot Black](doc/ActivityMonitorStatuteBB.png)

-This is free a Data Field for the Fenix 3 that shows multiple values on a single field.
+This is free a Data Field for the D2 Bravo, fenix 3 / HR that shows multiple values on a single field.
 Focus of this Data Field is the representation of the control of training with heart rate, power(later release) and Cadence.
 ActivityMonitor is open source and its code resides at github: https://github.com/Bimtino/ActivityMonitor.git